ANT-Scripts/ant-gravedigging/README.md

 # **Installation**
 It is recommend that you create your own cursed items to fit the theme of your roleplay environment.
 If you do not want to use the Curse system, you can simply turn it off via the configuration file.
+This script is pretty much a drag and drop!
+Just read the config.lua!

 # **Support**
 Please direct all support for this resource to my Discord server.
 I would be happy to assist you in any way possible.
 Pull requests are welcome and encouraged.